 Classroom Management Strategies for Student-Centered Classrooms

 Effective classroom management in the 21st century demands a shift from teacher-led to student-centered models in the classroom.
 Successful classroom management in a student-centered classroom should shift the control from teacher enforcement to student independence.
 This may go against what so many people believe in education and what so many of us have been taught.
 It changes the true purpose of our classrooms, but the science behind it makes sense.
+It all comes down to specific classroom management strategies.

 Students who can manage their own behavior are able to take responsibility for their actions and their learning.
 It is in teaching these soft skills that classroom discipline issues naturally start to fade and the students begin to learn at a more intense level (without trying to force them like so many other models ultimately require).
 Teachers can guide this process by showing students how to take ownership of their learning.
 There are very specific strategies that can be done to make this transition work quickly and seamlessly.
 With these strategies, you will be able to transform your classroom into a more student-centered environment that fosters a deeper understanding of content AND helps get classroom management under control.